UWHuskies/FullStackWebsiteTemplate-LightController/README.md

 ## Backend Server (Python, and Flask)
 Local Server on Flask
 ## DataBase Server (SQL, SQL Server, and SQL Server Microsoft Studio).
 Local Server on SQL Server
-I built a full stack website where users can interact with real-time databases through APIs.
-This project shows my programming and critical mindset, so that I can program robotic motors and sensors.

 Note:
-Comment out code in app.py/LEDswitch.py files are the lgiht controlling raspberry pi project

-comments in index.js shows the improvements/furtherments of the project
+Comment out code in app.py/LEDswitch.py files are the lgiht controlling raspberry pi project comments in index.js shows the improvements/furtherments of the project